markusmoenig/Eldiron/docs/docs/creator/docks/pixel_tile_editor.md

 ## Materials And Normals

 Tiles in Eldiron are used in both 2D and 3D.
-The pixel tile editor edits the visible color frames; it does not paint per-pixel render material values.
+The pixel tile editor edits visible color frames; it does not paint per-pixel render material values.

 For authored pixel tiles: